AdaCore/git-hooks/README.md

   A command called with each commit triggering a commit notification email.
-The purpose of this config variable is to allow the use of an adhoc script when the filing of commits in bug tracking software cannot be done simply by just sending an email.
+The purpose of this config variable is to allow the use of an ad hoc script when the filing of commits in bug tracking software cannot be done simply by just sending an email.

   This provided command is called as is, with the same contents as